GeoSciences Soil & Sediment

 “REAL-TIME” SOIL CHARACTERIZATION AND REMEDIATION DEMONSTRATION PROJECT

-The Project integrated key conceptual approaches from Argonne National Laboratory, the Adaptive Sampling and Analysis Plan (ASAP) approach, and the Environmental Protection Agency TRIAD approach.
-Following Project completion TRIAD and ASAP training was provided to PGDP DOE staff, PGDP Contractor Staff, University staff, EPA Staff, Kentucky regulators and the public.
+The project integrated key conceptual approaches from Argonne National Laboratory, the Adaptive Sampling and Analysis Plan (ASAP) approach, and the U.S. Environmental Protection Agency (EPA) TRIAD approach.
+Following project completion TRIAD and ASAP training was provided to PGDP DOE staff, PGDP contractor staff, university staff, EPA staff, Kentucky regulators and the public.

 Preliminary RTD project efforts included rigorous testing to verify performance and project suitability for X-ray Fluorescence (XRF) metal quantification field instruments and PCB field test kits.
 XRF performance verification was conducted with the assistance of private industry and PCB field test kit performance verification was conducted cooperatively with USEPA’s Technology Innovation Field Services Division (Las Vegas).